vibbits/training-material/topics/python-programming/tutorials/2_variables_and_operators/tutorial.md

 - Print out results to the user
 time_estimation: 20 min
 key_points:
-- We've assessed the most basic and important data-types that exist in Python
+- We've assessed the string, integers, float and boolean data-types of Python
 - We compared variables and their values with operators
-- We know how to use `.format()` in its most basic form
+- We know how to use .format() in its most basic form
 contributors:
 - tmuylder